-- Our actual capitalization; and - Our actual capitalization as adjusted for the sale of shares of our common stock in this offering at the public offering price of price of per share, after deducting underwriting discounts and commissions and estimated offering expenses of approximately \$200,000 payable by us.
+- Our actual capitalization; and - Our actual capitalization as adjusted for the sale of 4,000,000 shares of our common stock in this offering at the public offering price of \$14.70 per share, after deducting underwriting discounts and commissions and estimated offering expenses of approximately \$200,000 payable by us.
 The table below does not include any shares that may be issued and sold pursuant to the underwriters' exercise of their option to acquire additional shares.
 The as adjusted column also does not take into account income and capital events after January 1, 2013.

-The table below also does not take into account the sale of \$63.5 in aggregate principal amount of 6.125% senior notes due 2023 (the "Notes"), which included a partial exercise of the underwriters' option to purchase additional Notes, completed in March 2013.
+The table below also does not take into account the sale of \$63.5 million in aggregate principal amount of 6.125% senior notes due 2023 (the "Notes"), which included a partial exercise of the underwriters' option to purchase additional Notes, completed in March 2013.
 We raised approximately \$61.5 million in net proceeds in connection with the March 2013 offering of the Notes.
-Including the net proceeds from our March 2013 offering, our actual capitalization as adjusted for the sale of the Notes, after deducting underwriting discounts and commissions and estimated offering expenses of approximately \$200,000 payable by us, would be \$
+Including the net proceeds from this offering and our March 2013 offering of the Notes, our total assets and our net assets, as adjusted for such offerings, after deducting underwriting discounts and commissions and estimated offering expenses of approximately \$200,000 payable by us, would be \$610.3 million and \$420.0 million, respectively.